viamrobotics/viam-python-sdk/SETUP.md

 ```

 This will install Viam and all required dependencies.

+> **INFO**
+> Some features of the Viam SDK require additional dependencies.
+For example, the ML Models feature requires extras, which can be installed with `pip3 install viam-sdk[mlmodel]`.
+Read the documentation to determine if a specific feature requires extra dependencies.

 Should you need to install your own requirements, be sure to do so in this environment.